AY2526S1-CS2103T-F12-4/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

+**Use case: UC08 - View a patient**

+**MSS**

+1. Clinic manager requests to view a patient using the view command
+2. Clinic manager enters the patient index
+3. CLInic displays information about that patient

+   Use case ends.

+**Extensions**

+* 2a.
+The index is invalid (not a positive integer).

+    * 2a1.
+CLInic shows an error message about invalid index format.

+      Use case resumes at step 2.

+* 2b.
+The index is out of range.

+    * 2b1.
+CLInic shows an error message about invalid patient index.

+      Use case resumes at step 2.

 ### Non-Functional Requirements

 1. **Platform Independence**: Should work on any _mainstream OS_ as long as it has Java `17` or above installed.